llaske/sugarizer/docs/tutorial_step4.md

 It's the first step: the board is now safely save in the datastore.

-Let's now how we could retrieve it.
+Let's know how we could retrieve it.

 ### Detect the need to load the context